VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_autoscaling.rst

         --strategy direct \
         --autoscaling '{"max_replicas": 4, "min_scale": 0.5}' \
         --autoscaling-metric '{"metric": "cpu_utilization", "parameters": [{"name": "target", "value": "0.75"}]}'

+``--autoscaling`` and ``--autoscaling-metric`` take JSON strings representing their respective values.
+The Python API documentation for :ref:`autoscaling` and :ref:`autoscaling-metrics` contain JSON-equivalent examples for each object.

 To set multiple metrics, ``--autoscaling-metric`` can be provided more than once.